 ‘And does it feel like this in that bungalow?’
 Miranda asked, broaching the subject herself.

 ‘The person who could have told us that is beyond all lights and sounds.’
-Mrs Mukherjee said, with a faraway look in her eyes.
+Mrs Mukherjee said, with a quaint look in her eyes.
 Then, recovering her composure, she cast a stern glance at the helpers who were lingering for baksheesh.
 The older one grumbled as the two made their reluctant exit.
-Next, it was Miranda in the cross hairs of her displeasure.
+Next, it was Miranda in the crosshairs of her displeasure.
 ‘Please ask Jet Airways to call at my number only in extreme emergencies, like when the flight you are on crashes into some mountain.
 Anyway, I believe you are merely ground staff there.’

-It was the coldest December in forty four years when Miranda had her first conflict with a sari.
+It was the coldest December in nineteen years when Miranda had her first conflict with a sari.
 The nine yards of silk held together by a slippery whorl about her navel was hardly a comfort.
 She was sorely missing the embrace of her long trusted jeans about her legs.
 Her forearms were covered in filigrees of henna, her fingertips had turned the shade of amber.
 Even though she had scrubbed off the muddy green paste the previous day, the aroma had haunted her like an insistent ghost.

 The other time when her hair was dishevelled, Miranda had sauntered off to the tracks and loitered around the bungalow; its hedges were high like a forest.
 She still wondered how she had made that far, considering she was just four, or maybe five.
 Perhaps she really wanted to watch a train.
-Someone with eyes like the sky above had picked her up in his lap.
+Someone with eyes like the sky had picked her up in his lap.
 They passed by a man selling balloons tied to a bicycle and he bought a bunch of them for her: red, orange and blue, and all the colours she could think of.
 It was a short-lived joy back at home.
-Papa yanked them free from her clutches and they flew away into the sky.
+Papa yanked them free from her clutches and they set off for the clouds.
 She could keep looking at them grow smaller and smaller as she had fallen on the grass.
 Perhaps he had hit her really hard.
 Then mother was sitting next to her and trying to get her up, kissing and coddling.
 A lot of people came to their home next day.
 They wouldn’t let her go near mother who kept sleeping.
 She never came back from wherever they took her.

 It was 02:00 A.M. in her wristwatch.
 Miranda realised with a shock she had drooled in her sleep.
 Perhaps it had happened because of lack of food in her bowels?
 She had a burning sensation in her face, probably an onset of fever.
 ‘It is just the cold,’ she told herself, ‘just a bit of cold.’
 She curled herself harder in the quilt.
 Soon someone was banging at the door and calling out her name noisily.